gagolews/genieclust/devel/sphinx/rmd/basics.rst

 ---------------------------

 Let's also make a comparison against a version of the DBSCAN [4]_, [5]_ algorithm.
-The original DBSCAN relies on a somehow magical ``eps`` parameter, which might be hard to tune in practice.
+The original DBSCAN relies on a somewhat magical ``eps`` parameter, which might be hard to tune in practice.
 Fortunately, the `hdbscan <https://github.com/scikit-learn-contrib/hdbscan>`_ package implements its robustified variant [3]_, which makes the algorithm much